NWChemEx-Project/DeveloperTools/docs/source/resources/rest_cheatsheet.rst

 ===========

 reST is an extensible markup language, which means it's a bit more complicated than say Markdown.
-This complication comes with some additional concepts.
+This complication comes from some additional concepts.

 - roles: These are the qualifiers on inline text